Sweet Dew incident: Executions of Li Xun, his associates, and other chancellors

 Jia had changed into civilian clothes and hidden among the people, but after one night, he came to believe that there would be no way that he would be able to flee.
 He changed into mourning clothes and rode a donkey to Xing'an Gate (興安門), informing the guards at Xing'an Gate that he was Jia, and asking to be delivered to the Shence Armies.
 The guards delivered him to the Right Shence Army.
-Meanwhile, Li Xiaoben changed into a green uniform (as Li Xu did), but continued to have on a gold belt.
+Meanwhile, Li Xiaoben changed into a green uniform (as Li Xu did), but continued to wear a gold belt.
 He covered his face with a hat and tried to ride a horse to flee to Fengxiang.
 When he was just west of Xianyang (咸陽, in modern Xianyang), he was captured by the Shence Army soldiers.

 On December 16, Zheng Tan was named chancellor.

 Meanwhile, Li Xun had fled to the Zhongnan Mountain (終南山) to try to seek refuge with the Buddhist monk Zongmi, with whom he was friendly.
 Zongmi wanted to give Li Xun a tonsure and disguise him as a monk, but Zongmi's followers urged him not to accept Li Xun.
 Li Xun thus exited Zhongnan Mountain and tried to flee to Fengxiang.
 He was, however, intercepted on the way by the defender of Zhouzhi (盩厔, in modern Xi'an), Song Chu (宋楚), who arrested him and had him delivered to Chang'an.
 When Li Xun's escort reached Kunming Pond (昆明池), Li Xun, fearful that the eunuchs would torture and humiliate him, told the officer escorting him to decapitate him so that the Shence Army soldiers could not seize him and take the glory themselves.
 The officer agreed and decapitated Li Xun, delivering the head to Chang'an.

-On December 17, Li Shi, who had been displaced by Luo Liyan as mayor of Jingzhao, was named chancellor and director of finances.
+On December 17, Li Shi, who Luo Liyan had displaced as mayor of Jingzhao, was named chancellor and director of finances.